 Our growing family

-Through our son’s story, our daughter Grace came to us through adoption just two short months later.
+Through LJ’s story, our daughter Grace came to us through adoption just two short months later.
 She’s light, and life, and teaches me every day.
 Our son Jackson was born just over a year after that, a living, breathing reminder that God’s plan for us is greater than we could ever imagine.
 Along the way, we navigated two career changes, started two new businesses, raised two children under two, and undertook two moves – and our marriage was suffering.
 By that point we had run ourselves into the ground with lack of communication, lots of unkind behavior, absolutely no true emotional or spiritual support of one another, and schedules jam-packed with no time for rest.

 The tipping point

 With that final move into our beautiful new home, it all fell apart.
 We had each hurt the other with the deepest cuts.
 There were days when the only thing that held us together was a set of construction paper pictures our children had drawn and taped to the wall.
-They say when you’re drowning, you can’t be saved until you stop flailing.
+When you’re drowning, you can’t be saved until you stop flailing.
 So we did.
 We gave up the fight against each other and learned how to fight FOR each other.
 Restoration is long and hard and so painful but it is possible.
 Jack found a true relationship with Jesus.
 Hearts softened and we slogged through the beginnings of grace and forgiveness, mercy and kindness.

 Beauty from ashes

 Close to nine months later, we shared new marriage vows in our home with our children and families, and we’re working hard every day to live our life in gratitude, humility, service, presence, and trust in God’s divine plan for our family.
 We welcomed a new baby, Elisha, whose name represents the double portion of blessings he’s brought to our home.
 He’s blonde and hilarious, and we’re all crazy about him.
 And then came Aubrianne, whose laugh is infectious and her kisses never run out.